 Assumption of the Risk in Sports Injuries

 Assumption of risk means that when you decide to participate in a sporting event or game, you agree to assume that there is the possibility that an injury may occur, but choose to participate regardless.
 The assumption of risk can prevent you from suing if you become injured as long as the nature of the injury isn’t beyond the “normal” scope of the sporting activity.
+To learn more about sporting injuries you can click here.

 The exceptions to the assumption of risk include being a victim of another’s reckless behavior, dangerous and hazardous activity, negligent instruction, and tackles or other actions exceeding the rules of the game.
 These kinds of unexpected and unusual and unreasonable behaviors can cause injury and are beyond what can be expected when choosing to participate in the sporting activity.
 This can sometimes give rise to a valid legal claim.